libevent/libevent/README.md

 # GCC/CLang).
 Make sure to enable -DCMAKE_BUILD_TYPE=Debug as well.
 EVENT__COVERAGE:BOOL=OFF

-# Defines if libevent should build without the benchmark executables
+# Defines if Libevent should build without the benchmark executables
 EVENT__DISABLE_BENCHMARK:BOOL=OFF

-# Define if libevent should build without support for a debug mode
+# Define if Libevent should build without support for a debug mode
 EVENT__DISABLE_DEBUG_MODE:BOOL=OFF

-# Define if libevent should not allow replacing the mm functions
+# Define if Libevent should not allow replacing the mm functions
 EVENT__DISABLE_MM_REPLACEMENT:BOOL=OFF

-# Define if libevent should build without support for OpenSSL encryption
+# Define if Libevent should build without support for OpenSSL encryption
 EVENT__DISABLE_OPENSSL:BOOL=OFF

 # Disable the regress tests